MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 > [!CAUTION]
 > Keep certificates in a safe location and ensure they're properly backed up.
 Without them it's impossible to reset Surface UEFI, change managed Surface UEFI settings, or remove SEMM from an enrolled Surface device.

-## Dynamic USB-C disablement
+## Dynamic USB-C Disablement

-Dynamic USB-C disablement is a new feature that enables customers operating in highly secure work environments to prevent USB theft of confidential data and provide more control to organizations.
+Dynamic USB-C Disablement enables customers operating in highly secure work environments to prevent USB theft of confidential data and provide more control to organizations.
 When paired with the Surface Thunderbolt 4 Dock, IT admins can lock down USB-C ports whenever eligible Surface devices are undocked or connected to an unauthorized dock.

 > [!TIP]
-> Eligible Surface devices include Surface Pro 10, Surface Laptop 6, and Surface Laptop Studio 2.
+> This feature is available on Surface Pro 10, Surface Laptop 6, and Surface Laptop Studio 2.

 In this scenario, when users are connected to an authorized dock in the office, the USB-C ports will have full functionality over their devices.
 However, when they go off-site, they can still connect to a dock to use accessories or a monitor but can't use the USB ports to transfer data.

-Dynamic USB-C disablement provides IT admins with greater flexibility to manage devices with a new "Mode 3" in addition to existing operational modes:
+Dynamic USB-C Disablement provides IT admins with greater flexibility to manage devices with a new "Mode 3" in addition to existing operational modes:

 * **Mode 0 (Default Mode):** The default mode when SEMM isn't configured.